Huevos Rotos con Chistorra

 - 01

-Heat the olive oil in a large skillet over medium heat, add the dried potatoes, and let them gently bubble in the oil for 10 to 12 minutes until easily pierced with a fork.
+Heat the olive oil in a large skillet over medium.
+Add the dried potatoes and let them poach gently for 10 to 12 minutes until easily pierced.
+Crank the heat to high for 3 to 5 minutes to form a golden crust, then move them to a paper-towel-lined plate and salt generously.

 - 02